 The rails_loglevel is unrelated to masterhttp.log.
 The Rails log level is used for the Rails ORM which is mostly used for Stored Configurations.

 I don’t think the current masterhttplog file’s verbosity can be configured but I will check.

-#3 Updated by James Turnbull over 3 years ago
+#3 Updated by James Turnbull almost 4 years ago

 - Tracker changed from Bug to Feature

 - Subject changed from Cannot control verbosity of masterhttp.log to Add support to control verbosity of masterhttp.log

 - Status changed from Needs More Information to Needs Decision